chetnapaswan84165-byte/biology-foundation-notes/README.md

-# biology-foundation-notes
+This repository contains my biology foundation notes.
+Focus areas include genetics, molecular biology, cell biology, and biochemistry.
-Biology fundamentals for computational biology and bioinformatics
+The goal is to build strong fundamentals for computational biology.